jinzcdev/vscode-pintia/README.md

 - You can put your codes between `@pintia code=start` and `@pintia code=end` (enter `ptacode` to quickly add them).
 - Also, you can put your custom test samples between `@pintia test=start` and `@pintia test=end` (enter `ptatest` to quickly add them).
+And then click `Test custom sample` to quickly test your code.
 ---

 ## Settings